Keyboard shortcuts

 Note: This example uses a passwordless user (password is None) for simplicity, which is perfect for embedded applications and CLI tools.
 For multi-user scenarios, you can create password-protected users by passing Some("password") instead.

 The backend determines how your data is stored.
-The example above uses InMemory, which keeps everything in memory but can save to a file:
+The example above uses Sqlite::in_memory(), which keeps everything in memory.
+For persistent storage, use a file-based SQLite database:

 Ok(())